mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 });
 {% endhighlight %}

-Once given peer disconnects from the server (for example the user close his or her browser or refresh the page), we remove its socket from the collection of sockets associated for the given room (the delete operator usage).
-After that we emit `peer.disconnected` event to all other peers, with the `id` of the disconnected peer.
+Once given peer disconnects from the server (for example the user close his or her browser or refresh the page), we remove its socket from the collection of sockets associated with the given room (the delete operator usage).
+After that we emit `peer.disconnected` event to all other peers in the room, with the `id` of the disconnected peer.
 This way all peers connected to the disconnected peer will be able to remove the video element associated with the disconnected client.

+The last part of the back-end is the configuration.
+Inside the root create a directory called config:

+{% highlight bash %}
+cd .. # if you're inside the lib directory mkdir config && cd config
+{% endhighlight %}

+Create a file called `config.json` and set the following content:

+{% highlight json %}
+{
+  "PORT": 5555
+}
+{% endhighlight %}

 ## Web client